Changing from a Foreign University Degree Programme

 - The resolution on the procedure is issued before the start of the corresponding academic year.

-Applications should be addressed to the Rector of the UAB and delivered to the Gestió Acadèmica (Academic Management) offices of the faculty/school concerned.
+Applications should be addressed to the Rector of the UAB and delivered to the Academic Management Office (Gestió Acadèmica) in the faculty/school concerned.
 A separate application must be made for each course and each faculty/school, and the following documents must be included.

 - Application form.